-The Big Give campaign - Camara Education UK Ltd participated in The Big Give fundraising initiative prior to Christmas in both 2021 and 2022.
-Funds received from this initiative in the period under review were £57,338.
-Funds spent on this initiative during 2022 amounted to £62,658 across Kenya, Tanzania and Zambia.
+The Big Give campaign - Camara Education UK Ltd participated in The Big Give fundraising initiative prior to Christmas in 2021, 2022 and 2023.
+Funds received from this initiative in the period under review were £30,254.
+Funds spent in Ethiopia on this initiative during 2023 amounted to £68,900.

-Diplomasia School - Camara Education UK Ltd received donations of £8,290 in the period under review for the specific purpose of establishing a computer lab at this school in Dar Es Salaam, Tanzania.
+Diplomasia School - Camara Education UK Ltd received donations of £860 in the period under review for this 2022 initiative with the specific purpose of establishing a computer lab at this school in Dar Es Salaam, Tanzania.
+Funds spent on this initiative during 2023 amounted to £17,877.